Moduli of weighted stable marked cubic surfaces: Fibers of

-\begin{notation} Following \cite{renTropicalizationPezzoSurfaces2016}, we label the combinatorial types of boundary strata of $Y(E_6) \subset \wY(E_6)$ as follows.
-Boundary divisors are labeled $a$, $a_2$, $a_3$, $a_4$, $b$, where $a$ is the strict transform of a boundary divisor of $\oY(E_6)$ of type $A_1$, $b$ is the strict transform of a boundary divisor of $\oY(E_6)$ of type $A_2^3$, and $a_i$ is the (strict transform of the) exceptional divisor over the intersection of $i$ $A_1$ divisors on $\oY(E_6)$.
-Higher codimension boundary strata are labeled by juxtaposition---for instance $aa_2$ indicates the intersection of an $a$ and an $a_2$ divisor.
-We refer to strata only involving $a$ and $a_i$'s as \emph{purely $a$ strata}, and strata involving $b$ as \emph{mixed type strata}. \end{notation}
+The goal of this section is to compute the fibers of the flat family $\wt\pi : \wY(E_7) \to \wY(E_6)$ constructed in \cref{prop:flattening}.
+This is the most technically challenging part of the present article.
+For a simpler example of these computations, we refer the reader to \cref{sec:fibers_deg4}, where we analogously compute the fibers of the flat family $\oY(E_6) \to \oY(E_5)$.

+Recall that $\wY(E_6)$ is the blowup of $\oY(E_6)$ along all intersections of $A_1$ divisors, in increasing order of dimension.
+We introduce the following notation, cf. \cite{renTropicalizationPezzoSurfaces2016}.

+\begin{notation} The boundary divisors of type $a_i$, $i=1,2,3,4$ on $\wY(E_6)$ are the strict transforms of the exceptional divisors over the intersections of $i$ $A_1$ divisors in $\oY(E_6)$.
+For $i=1$, we write $a=a_1$.
+The boundary divisors of type $b$ are the strict transforms of the $A_2^3$ divisors on $\oY(E_6)$.
+Higher codimension boundary strata are labeled by juxtaposition---thus for instance the curves of type $aa_2a_3$ on $\wY(E_6)$ are the curves obtained as intersections of a boundary divisor of type $a$, a boundary divisor of type $a_2$, and a boundary divisor of type $a_3$.